 About the Group

 ARAG is a group of practitioners and academics formed in collaboration with the American Accounting Association (AAA).
-The group requests, reviews and approves academic research proposals which address private company assurance topics that are of interest to practitioners.
-Approved research proposals are eligible for funding and, where applicable, access to firm personnel or firm data gathered by the AICPA Peer Review Program.
-In providing funding and resources, ARAG seeks to:
+The group provides funding and access to personnel in supporting research projects which address private company assurance topics that are of interest to practitioners.
+In so doing, ARAG seeks to:

 - Drive research relative to private company assurance issues that are most pressing to the profession;